How to improve safety in your food company

 In the United States alone, 48 million people - nearly 1 in 6 - get sick from food each year, according to the most recent data from the Centers for Disease Control and Prevention (CDC).
 Each year, 128,000 Americans are hospitalized and 3,000 die after eating contaminated food.

 In the U.S. alone, 15 outbreaks of foodborne disease have been registered so far this year.
-Some of the most notable cases were these:
+Some of the most notable cases:

-• In February, 2 babies died from cronobacter.
-A total of 4 babies in 3 states became ill after consuming Abbott Nutrition formula produced in Michigan.
+• Abbott Nutrition formula (February): 2 babies died from cronobacter.
+A total of 4 babies in 3 states became ill after consuming formula produced in Michigan.

-• In June, 18 people in 3 states contracted hepatitis A after eating fresh organic strawberries imported from Mexico.
-13 people had to be hospitalized.
+• Organic strawberries hepatitis A (June): 18 people in 3 states contracted hepatitis A from fresh organic strawberries imported from Mexico.
+13 people were hospitalized.

-• Also in June, people became ill from frozen French Lentil & Leek Crumbles from Daily Harvest.
-The FDA received 277 complaints, the company itself 470.
-According to the company, the culprit is the tara flour that was processed in the product.
-This is an additive made from seeds of the tara tree from Peru.
+• Daily Harvest French Lentil & Leek Crumbles (June): The FDA received 277 complaints, the company 470.
+The culprit was tara flour processed in the product.

 Food safety cheese temperature